-- Earn CLE Credit: You can earn unlimited “other” MCLE credits for your pro bono work.
+- MCLE Credit for Pro Bono Service: You can earn unlimited “other” MCLE credits for your pro bono work.
 For information on how to report your pro bono hours for CLE credits, click here

-- Access to Free Public Service Education CLEs: The WSBA maintains a portfolio of approximately 20 free Public Service Education CLEs available to staff and pro bono volunteers of QLSPs.
-To access the CLEs for free, you should email email@example.com for authentication.
+- Access to Free Public Service Education CLEs: The WSBA maintains a portfolio of CLE programs available to staff and pro bono volunteers of QLSPs that center around public service and pro bono topics.
+To gain access the free WSBA CLEs, email firstname.lastname@example.org with your Bar number and the QLSP you work or volunteer for.
 Additionally, any of the partner organizations and legal service providers also offer free CLE training to their volunteer legal professionals.

 Qualified Legal Services Providers (QLSPs) are not-for-profit legal services organizations that meet the following criteria:

-- Its primary purpose is to provide legal services to low-income clients, per APR 1(e)(8).
+- The organization's primary purpose is to provide legal services to low-income clients, per APR 1(e)(8);

-- It has a financial screening mechanism in place to ensure clients are low-income.
+- The organization a financial screening mechanism in place to ensure clients are low-income;

-- It either provides malpractice insurance for volunteers or has a policy in place to require that all volunteers carry their own malpractice insurance.
+- The organization either provides malpractice insurance for volunteers OR has a policy in place to require that all volunteers carry their own malpractice insurance;

-- It ensures volunteers receive at least two hours of relevant training.
+- The organization ensures volunteers receive at least two hours of relevant training; AND

-- It must be in Washington state or predominantly serve Washington state residents.
+- The organization is located in Washington state or predominantly serves Washington state residents.

 Most QLSPs are equipped to provide training, resources, and support to attorneys who wish to volunteer in a subject matter outside of their area of specialization.